Updated: Apr 16

 ... and RETREATS to the back of the stage.
 Out of the audience’s view -- about to leave this all behind once and for all...

 KEY TAKEAWAYS.
 This scene starts on page 107 at the height of the most important performance of Andrew's life.
 There's so much that works in this scene.
 For starters, the writer chose to use SUB HEADINGS.
 Creating new SLUG LINES would slow down the action.
 He also puts them in BOLD so you wouldn't forget where you were.
 On this page alone, the writer was able to include our main character, ANDREW, as well as other important characters such as Fletcher, Nicole, Bassit, Jim -- and, of course, the musicians and crowd.
 The writer also stays away from dull words; take for instance, "SASHAYS"; an amateur writer would have written "walks" back to the drum set.
 Same goes with words like "MORTIFIED" (an amateur writer would have said "scared") and "STAGGERS" (an amateur writer would have said "moves").
-While this may seem pedestrian, having an economical script with carefully-chosen words makes the difference between a PASS and a RECOMMEND.
+While it may appear basic, having an economical script with precisely selected words can mean the difference between receiving a PASS or a RECOMMEND.

 READ FULL SCRIPT HERE.